Ubaid196/Quiz-project/README.md

 # Quiz-project
-This is quiz project CLI based using typescript-node
+This is quiz project CLI based using typescript-node.